munshaw/my-systems-old/Workstation.md

 I installed [RStudo](https://rstudio.com/products/rstudio/) for statistics projects.

+For Rust and Haskell, I created two new user accounts with their own settings and plugins for Visual Studio, and their own toolchains installed locally.

 I don't have any Rust projects going on, so this section is mostly focused on Haskell for now.
 For Ghcup dependancies, install `sudo apt install libgmp-dev libffi-dev libncurses-dev libtinfo5`.
 Then I Installed [Nix package manager](https://nixos.org/nix/), [Rust](https://rustup.rs/), [Stack](https://haskellstack.org), and [Ghcup](https://haskell.org/ghcup/).
 I rebooted here to add everything into my PATH.
 Then upgraded GHC to latest version with

 ```